harness/developer-hub/release-notes/delegate.md

 ### Version 24.11.84309 <!-- November 27, 2024 -->

-#### New features and enhancements.
+#### New features and enhancements

-- Implemented functionality to support groupByResource for the Datadog Health Source in Continuous Verification(CDS-100367).
+- Implemented functionality to support groupByResource for the Datadog Health Source in Continuous Verification.
+(CDS-100367)

 ### Version 24.10.84205-ubi9-beta <!-- November 18, 2024 -->